 Gold, Silver and Bronze (6 of each) medals will be awarded to the three teams with the lowest gross score for 36 holes.
+The top 3 low gross scores per gendered competition will also be awarded.

 The BCSS Championship Banner will be presented to the team with the lowest gross score for 36 holes.